 A variety of governments and international organizations freely share their machine learning datasets, and most of them can be downloaded free of charge, directly from their websites.
 Consider a couple of interesting open machine learning datasets for machine learning provided by various governments and organizations.

 This is a vast US machine learning datasets base, managed and hosted by the US General Services Administration, Technology Transformation Service.
-As of June 2017, the approximately 200,000 datasets reported as the total on Data.gov.
+Data.gov hosts over 300,000 datasets as of 2026, representing tens of millions of underlying data resources.
 They represent about 10 million data resources.
 This is an unimaginable number!

 You can search Data.gov from its catalog of government data.
 The searching process and quite simple and based on keywords.
 Obtained results can be browsed through types, tags, formats, groups, organization types, organizations, and categories.